tomascarvalho/python-flask-workshop/instructions.md

 # Pyhton Intro

 This branch will cover the Python Intro part of the workshop.
+Most of this introduction is based on the official Python 3 tutorial, which can be found at https://docs.python.org/3/tutorial/.

 ## What is Python
 Python is an high-level object-oriented programming language.